 Sofia National Ballet dances Swan Lake

-A stunning ‘swansong’ performance ended Sofia National Ballet’s visit to Milton Keynes last night — and concluded the Bulgarian company’s first ever UK tour.
+A stunning ‘swansong’ performance was the grand finale of Sofia National Ballet’s visit to Milton Keynes last night – and concluded the Bulgarian company’s first ever UK tour.

 The dancers bid farewell to Milton Keynes Theatre with Swan Lake, perhaps the best-known ballet of them all, and the timeless story of good against evil proved a triumph with audience members.

 Founded in 1928, Sofia National Ballet is steeped in the Russian classical tradition.
 Its interpretation of Swan Lake more than does justice to the famous story (fashioned from Russian folk tales), while the unforgettable music (by Russian composer Tchaikovsky) is magnificently played by the company’s full orchestra.

 Swan Lake failed to impress audiences when the Bolshoi Ballet premiered it in Moscow in 1877.
 Criticism was levelled at dancers, orchestra and sets – not even Tchaikovsky’s dramatic score could elicit a positive reaction from audiences.
 Fortunately for audiences today, Lev Ivanov and Marius Petipa choreographed a new version which was performed in 1895 at the Maryinsky Theatre in St Petersburg.
 Their production was well-received and it is this revival which most companies base their staging upon today.

 The Sofia National Ballet production begins with a short prologue which gives the first glimpse of Odette, Queen of the Swans (Marta Petkova) and the evil Rothbart (athletically danced by Doychin Dochev).

 The principal ballerina in Swan Lake takes on one of ballet’s most incredible technical and artistic challenges: mastering both the elegance of the innocent Odette and the darker, dangerous drama of her alter ego – Odile, the Black Swan.
 Having seen Petkova dance as flirtatious, feisty Kitri in Don Quixote, I had high hopes this duality would be artfully achieved.
 She certainly lived up to my expectations, right from her first appearance as a lyrical, nervy Odette in the Prologue.

 Our Prince was Nikola Hadjitanev (who played Basil to Petkova’s Kitri on Tuesday).
 He was confident in his royal role, his jumps and turns assured.
 Truly a pleasure to watch but there is possibly further potential for him to grow into the part emotionally.